Ante Čačić: FIFA World Cup 2018: Qualifying and sacking

 Čačić took Croatia to a strong start in their qualifying campaign, with Croatia leading their group and remaining undefeated.
 However, defeats to Iceland and Turkey, as well as a draw to Finland threatened their progression and caused a public outcry against Čačić, who was criticized for his poor team selection, decreasing player morale and losing support from players and fans. Čačić was also criticized by former Croatia head coach Miroslav Blažević.

 He was sacked on 7 October 2017, with Zlatko Dalić being named as his successor.

 Pyramids

 On 27 December 2019, he was appointed manager of Egyptian club Pyramids FC.
 He led his team to reach the 2020 CAF Confederation Cup Final, which they lost 0–1 against RS Berkane.
 Later on, Pyramids decided to find a new coach, after they finished third in the 2019–20 Egyptian Premier League.

 Return to Dinamo Zagreb

-On 21 April 2022, he became the manager of Dinamo Zagreb by the end of the 2021–22 season, in which he eventually led them to win their 23rd league title.
+On 21 April 2022, Čačić became the manager of Dinamo Zagreb by the end of the 2021–22 season, in which he eventually led them to win their 23rd league title.

 Čačić successfully guided Dinamo back into the Champions League group stages the following season, beating Shkupi, Ludogorets and Bodø/Glimt in the qualification rounds.
 Dinamo won their opening match in the group stage against Chelsea at the Maksimir, thanks to a goal from Mislav Oršić.
 Chelsea boss Thomas Tuchel was subsequently sacked the following day.